Wednesday, October 10, 2012

 What have I to give you?

-Their only goal is to the limitless sky of the ocean
+Their only goal is the limitless sky of the ocean—

-Like the grave is only for a man.
+just as the grave is the only destination for man.

 Tuesday, July 24, 2012